User info section

 For example, when the intermediary institution wants to identify all the ACCEPTED or SETTLED payments for the next step of payment processing, they can call the Get Payments API with the connector_role parameter specified as INTERMEDIARY.
 This ensures that only the relevant payments are returned.

-Coding against the RippleNet payment object
+Coding against the RippleNet Payment Object

 All implementations require a standard set of fields for processing a payment.
 Not all of these fields are available in the user_info.
 Many are available only as part of the contract object or other parts of the RippleNet Payment Object (RPO).